chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 ```
 Index has 1 packages (of which 1 are new)
-2022/08/05 14:57:29 signing index APKINDEX.tar.gz with key ../../melange.rsa
+2022/08/05 14:57:29 signing index apkINDEX.tar.gz with key ../../melange.rsa
-2022/08/05 14:57:29 appending signature to index APKINDEX.tar.gz
+2022/08/05 14:57:29 appending signature to index apkINDEX.tar.gz
-2022/08/05 14:57:29 writing signed index to APKINDEX.tar.gz
+2022/08/05 14:57:29 writing signed index to apkINDEX.tar.gz
-2022/08/05 14:57:29 signed index APKINDEX.tar.gz with key ../../melange.rsa
+2022/08/05 14:57:29 signed index apkINDEX.tar.gz with key ../../melange.rsa
 ```
 _Note: this step will be automated in the near future._

-## Step 5 — Building a Container Image with apko
+## 4 — Building a Container Image with apko

-With the APK packages and APK index in place, you can now build a container image and have your APK(s) installed within it.
+With the apk packages and apk index in place, you can now build a container image and have your apk(s) installed within it.

 Create a new file called `apko.yaml` on your current folder: